Free Consultation: (312) 924-7575

 1. Slip and fall

 You can fall at any moment due to a dangerous condition on the floor, like water or loose cables.
-Falls also include falling from heights including ladders, a second floor, scaffolding, and roofs.
+Falls also include falling from heights like ladders, a second floor, scaffolding, and roofs.

 2. Equipment and objects

 Many workplaces have a lot of equipment and objects that employees can run into or that will malfunction.
 Structures, equipment, and materials can also strike or crush employees.
-You can also be struck by an object when it falls or you might suffer a crushing injury from equipment.
+You can also be struck by an object when it falls or suffer a crush injury from equipment.

 3. Repetitive motion injuries